-This course is offered from Year 8 through to Year 10.
+This course is offered from Year 7 through to Year 10.
 The students in the GifT program are selected via audition.
-Students audition when they are in Year 7, or may audition for a place at the end of Year 8 or 9, dependent on availability.
+Students audition when they are in Year 6, or may audition for a place at the end of Year 7, 8 or 9, dependent on availability.
 It is expected that students have had significant previous experience in Dance, or show a strong aptitude, and a strong interest.
-It is an expectation that students and parents are committed to the program for the three years, at which point students move into studying Dance at the SACE level at the school.
+It is an expectation that students and parents are committed to the program for the four years, at which point students move into studying Dance at the SACE level at the school.
 Regular checks are made on student attendance, progress and attitude.

 Students in the GifT Program study Dance for four lessons in one semester, and eight lessons in the other semester.
 Genres studied include Contemporary Dance, Jazz, Classical Ballet and Musical Theatre.
 They are also exposed to alternative dance genre through visiting artists.
 Students have had the opportunity to explore Australian Indigenous, Flamenco and Classical Indian dance.
 Students explore their own creativity via compositional and choreographic tasks, and study the ideas of past and present choreographers.

 Theoretical topics include anatomy, health for dancers, review writing, historical and contemporary topics in regard to dance in Australia and globally.
 Excursions to professional performances, workshops and interstate trips have also been included.
 There are many opportunities – and lots of fun learning!